dkarter/weekly_commits/README.md

                                                  # Possible values: asc, desc
 ```

+To use the gem, navigate to a repo and make sure you have the WeeklyCommits gem
+installed for that version of ruby in that directory.

+Make sure you are on the correct branch.

+By default WeeklyCommits will only show commits on the current branch.

 ### Example

-First navigate to a repo and make sure you have the WeeklyCommits gem installed
-for that version of ruby in that directory.

 Show me this week's commits: